Executive Perspectives on Top Risks 2023 & 2032

 The rapid embrace of digital and virtual technologies and other digital platforms for product and service deliveries continues to expand in the global economy, and that trend likely will continue over the next decade.
 This is creating concerns among many boards and executives in PE-owned companies who believe they may not have the talent and skills needed to develop, support and leverage those technologies to compete effectively.

 People, talent and culture remain top of mind.
-We also see the elevated interest in the rapid speed of disruptive innovations as well as the adoption of digital technologies such as AI, automation in all its forms, and the organisation’s ability to bring in the talent and skills required for these technologies.
+We also see the elevated interest in the rapid speed of disruptive innovations as well as the adoption of digital technologies such as AI, automation in all its forms, and the organization’s ability to bring in the talent and skills required for these technologies.
 The rapid embrace of digital and virtual technologies and other digital platforms for product and service deliveries continues to expand in the global economy, and that trend likely will continue over the next decade.
 This is creating concerns among many boards and executives in PE-owned companies who believe they may not have the talent and skills needed to develop, support and leverage those technologies to compete effectively.

 Globally, many industry groups and executives see a riskier environment a decade out versus over the next year, where the opposite holds true for PE-owned companies, which appear to view the next 12 months as fraught with greater risk versus the next decade.
 This is understandable given that many PE-owned firms have an exit plan that would involve a merger or acquisition in the near term – for example, one to three years versus a decade out – which explains why the outlook for 2032 is less concerning for them.